Appointment without advertisement

 For all of the above, the candidate must have undergone a sufficiently rigorous process on the first appointment to the position, and if not, a detailed motivation must be provided.

 1.2.
-The field has been recently canvassed and a selection committee identified a strong candidate for a post advertised within the last three months, where:
+The field has been recently canvassed and a selection committee identified a strong appointable candidate in a recent process that concluded within the last three months, where:

 - the selection committee at that stage made no appointment, or

 - the selection committee at that stage found more than one appointable candidate and the second choice candidate is now to be considered for the same or very similar post.

 1.3.
 The faculty/department has identified a candidate with scarce skills for a highly specialised post, where it believes that the advertising process would not yield a better candidate.

 1.4.
 The faculty/department has received external funding for a project and the award is linked to the appointment of a specific candidate.

 1.5.
 The Vice-Chancellor has motivated for a strategic appointment and the motivation has been supported by the Standing Review Committee appointed for this purpose.
 (The Standing Review Committee comprises the Executive Director Human Resources, a nominee of the Employment Equity Forum (EEF) and three of the five senior non-decanal professors who are not Deputy Vice-Chancellors).